ositaka/soul-healing-decapcms/data/page/home.md

       **What is Trance Healing?**

-      Trance Healing is a profound and sacred practice that serves as a bridge between the physical and spiritual realms.
-In this space, Tiago enters an altered state of consciousness, surrendering himself as a vessel to channel healing energies from Divine Intelligence, guided by Spirit Guides.
-This practice is not just a technique; it is a dance of trust and connection, allowing the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.
+      Trance Healing is a profound and sacred practice, serving as a bridge between the physical and spiritual realms.
+In this space, Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the guidance of the Spirit Guides.
+This is more than a technique—it is a dance of trust and connection, a blending of energies that allows the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.

-      **Unique Connection with the Spirit World**
+      **A Unique Connection with the Spirit World**

-      Through years of practice, Tiago has cultivated a special relationship with the healers in the spiritual world—guides who assist him in this work.
-This bond enables a sharper, more precise flow of healing energy, tailored to your unique needs.
-Whether the wounds are physical, emotional, mental, or spiritual, the energy flows where it is most needed, guided by a wisdom far greater than Tiago’s own.
+      Through years of practice, Tiago has cultivated a special connection with the spirit guides who assist in this sacred work.
+This bond enables a sharper, more precise flow of healing power to your unique needs.
+Whether your wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago’s own.
     title: C O N N E C T
     image: /images/627c3070-8d2d-43c9-a133-1a65064bcef1.jpeg
   - type: text_image